Kenwood TK-481 Filter Changeout

 When the filters are changed out you can expect to see a handheld that has a 0.17 to 0.19uV for 12dB SINAD receiver from 915 to 928MHz!

-Pictured below is step by step disassembly and removal of the TK-481 receive filters using my Hakko 850 Hot Air station.
+Pictured below is step by step disassembly as well as removal of the TK-481 receive filters using my Hakko 850 Hot Air station.

 - You will need to disassemble your TK-481 by removing the antenna, battery, mic/program port side cover, and then removing the 2 screws that hold the chassis to the front panel.
 The front silicone keypad and speaker will need to be removed from the front of the radio and set aside.